 This designation maintains large acreages (typically 25 acres or above) to maximize clustering for specialization, synergy, transportation efficiency, and knowledge exchange.
-Appropriate uses within ER include those that generate employment, such as manufacturing, office parks, and office/industrial flex space uses as well as industrial uses such as warehousing or distribution.
+Appropriate uses within EM include those that generate employment, such as manufacturing, office parks, and office/industrial flex space uses as well as industrial uses such as warehousing or distribution.
 Multifamily is also appropriate when integrated as part of a holistic development that incorporates the aforementioned uses.

 Land uses such as single-family residential, service-related retail, K-12 schools or other civic uses, unless proven to support the primary activity or use, are not appropriate within this area.